delvison/Netblock/README.md

 To unblock a victim simply type the number of their IP seen in the list.

 Blocked victims can be seen towards the bottom in a list.

+NOTE: The python library scapy must be installed in order to use Netblock.